djeada/Linux-Notes/notes/ssh_and_scp.md

-## What is SSH?
+## Simple Explanation of SSH

-SSH (Secure Shell) is a network protocol and software suite that enables secure communication between computers over an unsecured network, such as the internet.
-It is commonly used to securely log into a remote machine and execute commands on it, as well as to transfer files between computers using secure protocols such as SFTP (SSH File Transfer Protocol) or SCP (Secure Copy Protocol).
+SSH (Secure Shell) is a tool and method for safely connecting, controlling, and transferring files between computers over the internet.
+It is used for:

-SSH uses public-key cryptography to authenticate the remote computer and allow the remote computer to authenticate the user.
-This means that the user's machine generates a pair of keys (a private key and a public key), and the user's public key is stored on the remote machine.
-When the user attempts to log in to the remote machine, the remote machine uses the stored public key to authenticate the user and allow the connection.
+- Logging into a remote computer
+- Running commands on a remote computer
+- Transferring files securely between computers

+SSH uses public-key cryptography to make sure only authorized users can connect.

-## Connecting to a Remote Host with SSH
+## Connecting with SSH

-To connect to a remote host using SSH, you need to know the host's IP address, as well as the username and password (or have the private key that corresponds to the public key stored on the remote host).
-You can then use the ssh command with the appropriate flags to connect to the remote host.

-Here is the general syntax for connecting to a remote host using SSH:
+To connect using SSH, you need:
+1. The other computer's IP address
+2. Your username and password (or a special key)

+Use this command to connect:

 ```
 ssh username@serverhost